 To earn the Master of Science in School Counseling, the student must complete 36 credit hours of coursework.

-Examine the stages of individual development as they occur in the context of the family life cycle.
+COU 5310 Individual and Family Lifespan Human Development.
+Examines the stages of individual development as they occur in the context of the family life cycle.
 Consideration will be given to how various tasks, transitions, and events impact individuals and families at different stages of life.
 Students will integrate a linear individual perspective to human development with a systemic family perspective.

+COU 5364 Crisis Counseling.
 Study of crisis with emphasis on appropriate behaviors and responses to crisis.
 Applied therapeutic counseling in general and crisis intervention are presented along with strategies to alleviate crisis and deal with crisis aftermath.

 COU 5383 Counseling Children, Adolescents, and Their Families.
 Intensive overview of therapeutic strategies for working with children, adolescents and their families.
 Consideration will be given to developmental psychopathology.
 Techniques and strategies from Adlerian, behavioral, cognitive, humanistic, psychodynamic, and systemic approaches will be presented.
 Fee: $100.

 COU 5391 Counseling Practicum.
 Integration of didactic and clinical material in the supervised practice of individual, group, marital, and family therapy.
 Weekly group and/or individual supervision sessions are included.
 Pre-approval required.

 COU 6062 Comprehensive Exam.
 Taken in the final semester indicating registration for state licensure exam.